Learning Goals

 13M databricks-dolly-15k/databricks-dolly-15k.jsonl

-If the sizes do not match, delete the old file and manually copy the download link address and directly wget the file
+If the file sizes do not match, delete the old file, manually copy the download link address, and directly wget the file:

 wget https://huggingface.co/datasets/databricks/databricks-dolly-15k/resolve/main/databricks-dolly-15k.jsonl

-In order to run the pre-processing you will use the script that has already been prepared for you.
-Run this script and passing your jsonl file as –input.
-In order to run the script you need to launch the container.
+To run the preprocessing, use the script that has already been prepared for you.
+Run this script and pass your jsonl file as –input.
+To run the script, you need to launch the container.

 Preprocessing data to jsonl format...